BSA Youth Protection Mission Statement

 Brochure for unit leaders and camp staff who are responsible for providing a safe and healthy camp setting where Scouts are free from the worries of child abuse.

-NEW Youth-on-Youth Training Materials
+Understanding and Preventing Youth-on-Youth Abuse Training Materials

 The Boy Scouts of America places the greatest importance on creating the safest environment possible for our youth members.
 To that end, BSA’s ScoutingU has created some additional Youth Protection training to professionals, volunteers, and leaders regarding the prevention of youth-on-youth incidents that might occur within the context of Scouting, especially in a camping or overnight setting.
 It is designed to help prepare adult leaders to prevent and appropriately respond to these incidents.